Early Childhood Teacher

 Entry requirements for kōhanga reo kaiako

-To become a kōhanga reo kaiako, you need to have one of the following:
+To become a kōhanga reo kaiako you need to:

 Early childhood teacher scholarships for course fees and allowances are available for specific subjects, regions, and sectors such as kōhanga reo and Pacific language pre-schools.